 We washed everything down with a light bodied Allegrini Vapollicella (£35).
 It was decent and matched the food perfectly.

 Dashi congee arancino, soy-pickled shiitake.
-I loved this Sicilian/East Asian mash-up, traditionally a fried rice croquet eaten as a snack by the Sicilians – the chef cleverly uses the congee (Chinese rice porridge) as a filling and it nails it.
+I loved this Sicilian/East Asian mash-up, traditionally it’s a fried rice croquette, eaten as a snack by the Sicilians – the chef cleverly uses the congee (Chinese rice porridge) as a filling and she nails it.
 I could have eaten these by the dozen.

 Smoked short rib, braised daikon, koji carrots, girolles.
-I was lost for words on how good this was, the beef was spoon eating tender and came with this thick marmite like jus that had this incredible savoury flavour.
+I was lost for words on how good this was, the beef was spoon eating tender and came with this thick marmite like jus that had the deepest savoury flavour.
 Apparently, it’s a reduction of roasted chicken and veal bones with other secret ingredients.
 There would be murders if the recipe leaked!

 Where we sat at the copper topped bar and could see the red grenade shaped smoker which contained the short rib.
 I’m now hatching plans to raid it for all it’s contents during my next visit.